wajid-poernomo/wp-demo02/README.md

 touching the api-apikit-test.xml file.
 This appears to be Anypoint studio trying to help, but actually creates incorrect results when running the mock responses through dataweave.
 I've spent some time experimenting with setting mime/types and encoding but currently I have avoid auto-saving after I have a working setup.

+As a unit testing note, I would probably try to avoid mocking the web service consumer component directly in the future, possibly with some layer of indirection like sub-flows, partly for the difficulty in mocking the xml responses that I have noted here.